 Jane Austen’s works are loved for being witty, scathing and romantic.
-The following Jane Austen quotes prove that she is the queen of satire and sense.
+The following quotes prove that Jane Austen is the queen of satire and sense.

 But the books are popular for more than social commentary.
 They are full of funny, wise and endearing characters and of plenty of characters with flaws who make many mistakes and errors.
 Readers can empathize with many of the situations Austen’s heroines find themselves in and I think this is part of the reason they still appeal to readers today.